NeoSkin7/Website/site/content/about/_index.md

 ---
-title: Our Coffee
+title: About Me
+subtitle: Who am I?
+Why am I here?
-type: products
+type: about
-image: /img/products-jumbotron.jpg
+image: /img/about.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their